eclipse-openj9/openj9/doc/compiler/jitaas/Testing.md

+There are currently 2 supported test procedures.
+Select the one that best suits your neeeds.

+- [Testing locally](#local).
+Choose this if you have build & test dependencies set up.
+- [Testing in Docker](#docker).
+Choose this if you don't want to deal with build & test dependency setups.

+## LOCAL

 These are the steps to run the tests on your machine.

 1. Compile a debug build of openj9 from scratch.
 To do this pass the flag `--with-debug-level=slowdebug` to `configure`.